akka/alpakka/docs/src/main/paradox/google-cloud-pub-sub-grpc.md

 Further information at the official [Google Cloud documentation website](https://cloud.google.com/pubsub/docs/overview).
 @@@

 This connector communicates to Pub/Sub via the gRPC protocol.
-The integration between Akka Stream and gRPC is handled by the [Akka gRPC library](https://github.com/akka/akka-grpc).
+The integration between Akka Stream and gRPC is handled by
+@extref[Akka gRPC $akka-grpc.version$](akka-grpc:).
 For a connector that uses HTTP for the communication, take a look at the alternative @ref[Alpakka Google Cloud Pub/Sub](google-cloud-pub-sub.md) connector.

 @@project-info{ projectId="google-cloud-pub-sub-grpc" }